Seton Hill students rally in Greensburg to mark Equal Pay Day for women

 “I want to talk to you about three things,” Boerio told the group.
 “First, how far we've come.
 Second, how far we have to go.
 And third, how fragile the progress is.”

-The National Committee on Pay Equity, a national coalition of women's organizations, civil rights and labor groups, launched Equal Pay Day in 1996 to draw attention to the issue that groups rally around at marches around the country every year.
+The National Committee on Pay Equity, a national coalition of women's organizations, civil rights and labor groups, launched Equal Pay Day in 1996 to draw attention to the issue that groups rally around at marches across the country every year.

-Boerio, 63, said she was encouraged to see Seton Hill men, like 20-year-old Steele Eckenrode, a business entrepreneurship major, carrying placards supporting the effort in Greensburg.
+Boerio, 63, said she was encouraged to see Seton Hill men, such as 20-year-old Steele Eckenrode, a business entrepreneurship major, carrying placards supporting the effort.

-“It's not about someone winning or someone losing, it's about elevating everyone,” Boerio said.
+“It's not about someone winning or someone losing; it's about elevating everyone,” Boerio said.
 “Henry Ford recognized if a family made a living wage, everyone was elevated.
 It's important that there are men here.
 It's their world, too, and it's an opportunity to do good.”

 Debra Erdley is a Tribune-Review staff writer.She can be reached at 412-320-7996 or derdley@tribweb.com